top of page

 • Some, after years of terror, see no other way out but to defend themselves.

-But when these women stand before a court, the law doesn’t always see a victim acting in self-defense.
+But when these women stand before a court, the law doesn’t always see a victim acting in self-defence.
 It often sees a murderer.

 How Do Courts Decide?